QR3.7.1 The Curious Case of Quantum Spin

 QR3.6.3 The Law of All Action

-It follows that every physical event comes from a myriad of quantum events.
-The quantum world tries every option and the physical world takes the best and drops the rest, so if this isn’t the best of all possible worlds, it isn’t for lack of trying.
-The physical law of least action then derives from the quantum law of all action, which is that:
+It follows that every physical event arises from a myriad of quantum events.
+The quantum world tries every option and the physical world takes the best and ignores the rest, so if this isn’t the best of all possible worlds, as Leibniz said, it isn’t for lack of trying.
+The world we live in isn’t the only possible world but of all possibilities tried, it may be the best it can be.
+Just as a photon tries every path before picking the best, perhaps our universe did the same, given what was possible.

 Everything that can happen as a physical event, does happen as a quantum event.